Roasted Parmesan Potatoes

 Melted butter in baking dish.

-Step 1: Place the butter in a baking dish and set it in a preheated oven until the butter is melted.
-Remove the dish from the oven.
+Step 1: Place the butter in a baking dish.
+Set it in the preheated oven until the butter melts, then remove the dish from the oven.
+Reserve some of the melted butter.

 Melted butter, seasonings, and cheese in a baking dish.

-Step 2: Add Parmesan cheese and spices until well combined, and they form a paste.
-Spread with a spatula to coat the bottom of the pan with the paste.
+Step 2: Add the Parmesan cheese and spices to the remaining butter.
+Stir until well combined, and they form a paste.
+Spread with a spatula to coat the bottom of the pan.

 Halved potatoes cut side down pressed into butter cheese mixture.